Photography

 Imagined communities

 In this module you are introduced to analogue capture and processing of images in the darkroom.
 Over six weeks you will learn skills such as camera handling, editing, and printing on traditional media.
 In addition to this, you'll be introduced to historical and contemporary debate in relation to documentary image making.
-The skills and knowledge gained during this module form the foundation from which to build your own unique approach towards image making.
+The skills and knowledge gained during this module will form the foundation from which you'll build your own unique approach towards image making.

-• Camera Control (shutter, aperture, ISO)
+- Camera Control (shutter, aperture, ISO)

-• Processing 35mm B&W film
+- Processing 35mm B&W film

-• Darkroom techniques (contact printing, enlarging, graded printing, presentation)
+- Darkroom techniques (contact printing, enlarging, graded printing, presentation)

 Urban and Rural